Where We Eat

 Note

 Note is our kind of place.
-A short seasonal menu comprising of well sourced ingredients cooked with skill and care, An amazing wine list of rare, natural wines.
-All of this for a great price, in a lovely dining room, served by a friendly and hospitable crew
+A short seasonal menu comprising of well sourced ingredients cooked with skill and care, an amazing wine list of rare, natural wines.
+All of this for a great price, in a lovely dining room, served by a friendly and hospitable crew.

 Liath